-As these calculations demonstrate, the full cost of one fax server can run to at least \$3,000 per month.
-Moreover, this price does not include failover, redundancy, high availability or IT overhead, to name just a few key components your solution would demand - driving the costs even higher.
+When factoring in these additional, less-obvious costs, it becomes clear that the full cost of one fax server can be significant.
+Moreover, this does not include failover, redundancy, high availability or IT overhead, to name just a few key components your solution would demand - driving the costs even higher.